 See the Working with UTF-8 checklist article in the Developers Program Knowledge Base for additional information.

 Specifying the Target Site

-The eBay site you specify in your requests affects the business logic and validation rules that are applied to the request.
-For example, the eBay US site and eBay Germany site follow different rules due to differences between US and EU law, buyer behavior, and other factors.
+The eBay marketplace you specify in your requests affects the business logic and validation rules that are applied to the request.
+For example, the eBay US marketplace and the eBay Germany marketplace follow different rules due to differences between US and EU law, buyer behavior, and other factors.

 Where to Specify the Target Site (XML and SOAP)

-For some requests, you need to specify the site twice:
+For some requests, you need to specify the marketplace twice:

 - (All requests) Use the numeric site ID to route the request to the correct site (see Routing the Request).
 This is usually the site that the item is listed on or that the user is registered on (depending on the purpose of the call).

 - To route the request in the XML API, specify the numeric ID of the target site in the X-EBAY-API-SITEID HTTP header.